Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 Today with the cloud we need to understand that the code access is enough to be open.
 [Frank Karlitschek](https://karlitschek.de/2019/08/open-source-if-more-than-licenses/) (the creator of Owncloud and Nextcloud) explained very well the issue.
 The 4 freedoms were created when the computer in the home was the unique way to access a software, now with cloud and mobiles there are different kinds of resources.
 Access to the code was enough to get Digital freedom, but now it isn’t anymore.
 Our data are not anymore our files but also our interests, our photos and so on.

+Also the [Open Source Initiative is evolving](https://opensource.org/sites/default/files/public/2021-OSI-AnnualReport-final.pdf) and now the membership is not only paid, in this way they tripled their members (500/2000) and improved their workflow on evaluating licenses.
+To reach more people and improve the awareness is important to go out on our own bubble.

 Open source is for me when:

 * The code is open source